 Ms. SaiLavanyaa Sundar

-My puerile passion and interest in the tryst between technology and biology was enhanced multiple - fold while pursuing my undergraduate degree in Biotechnology at SRM University.
+My puerile passion and interest in the tryst between technology and biology was enhanced multiple - fold while pursuing my undergraduate degree in Biotechnology at SRM Institute of Science and Technology (formerly known as SRM University).
 Working in the Bioprocess Engineering Laboratory, under the constant guidance and motivation of Dr. V. Vinoth Kumar, proved to be a major factor in assisting me to reach where I am today.
 My internship at the Universitè de Sherbrooke, Quebec, Canada, under the guidance of Dr. Hubert Cabana, showed by a glimpse of what scientific research is all about.
 That was when my interest in study of proteins and enzyme technology was piqued and I gained confidence that I wanted to pursue my research career.

 Ms. Vinni Novi T